 - International applicants or American citizens who learned English as a second language must score at least 575 (paper), 90 (internet) on the Test of English as a Foreign Language (TOEFL)

 College credit may be awarded for prior learning experience after an individualized evaluation of any of the following:

 - Joint service transcript

 - College of the Air Force transcript

 Admission to the Moffett & Sanders School of Nursing is competitive.
 Meeting minimum admission requirements is not a guarantee of admission.

 Plan of Study

 Nursing is a deeply personal profession, requiring hands-on care of your patients.
-At the Ida V. Moffett School of Nursing, your education will include extensive clinical experiences working with patients in a variety of settings.
-You will not just learn nursing theory, you will apply what you know into practice.
-Located in Birmingham, Alabama, one of the nation's most advanced health care communities, you will have clinical opportunities in a variety of health care facilities.
+At Moffett & Sanders School of Nursing, your education will include extensive clinical experiences working with patients in a variety of settings.
+You won't just learn nursing theory, you'll put what you know into practice from the very beginning.
+Located in Birmingham, Alabama, one of the nation's most advanced health care communities, you'll have clinical opportunities in a variety of health care facilities.